Kinvey/kinvey-cli/README.md

    When used after a `kinvey-cli` command, shows its usage instructions.

-* `--host <host>`
+* `--instanceId <instance ID>`

-   Hostname of a Kinvey instance.
-It has a default value of `https://manage.kinvey.com/` which most customers should use.
-If you are a customer on a dedicated Kinvey instance, enter your dedicated host name as either an absolute URI (`https://kvy-us2-manage.kinvey.com/`) or an instance name only (`kvy-us2`).
+   ID (e.g., `kvy-us2`) or full hostname (e.g., `https://kvy-us2-manage.kinvey.com/`) of a Kinvey instance.
+It has a default value of `kvy-us1` (or `https://manage.kinvey.com/`) which most customers should use.
+If you are a customer on a dedicated Kinvey instance, enter your dedicated instance ID.

 * `--no-color`